-Their aim is to produce 2000 litres per hectare, across 3 hectares, they are going for quality over quantity.
-Last year they produced just under 200 litres, so it is a slow process.
+Their aim is to produce 2000 liters per hectare, across 3 hectares, they are going for quality over quantity.
+Last year they produced just under 200 liters, so it is a slow process.

 But the results are worth the effort- much of the wine was bought outright by top Lima restaurants such as Central.